Fortress of Louisbourg National Historic Site of Canada

 Costumes, Furnishings and Gardens

 Two-thirds of our interpretive staff dress in period-style clothing which are faithful reproductions of colonial garb.
 Our curator of textiles researches patterns, fabrics and extant descriptions as well as preserved originals to create the clothing that brings the class, gender and occupations of the 18th century into tangible reality.
 Our staff are proud to discuss the authentic details and individual variations of the costumes they wear.

 Our buildings are furnished with a wide variety of furniture and daily-life objects.
 Some are precious originals.
 Others are antiques from the 18th century.
 The majority are reproductions.
 All of the furnishings are in place to help visitors connect with the past.

 The ornamental and potager (kitchen) gardens that you see throughout the Fortress of Louisbourg are replicas of original gardens.
 The style and types of herbs and vegetables planted reflect gardens of the 18th century.
 Much of the produce is used in our restaurants and in our cooking programs within the animated houses.
 If you have a keen interest in gardening, our gardens and animals interpreters are available to speak with you about traditional techniques and points of interest.
 They might even put you to work!

 Guided tours are offered during the peak and shoulder seasons.
-Tickets can be purchased at the Visitor Centre (peak season) or De la Plagne (shoulder and peak seasons), or pre-booked by calling 902-733-3552.
+Tickets can be purchased at De la Plagne House or pre-booked by calling 902-733-3552.
 There is maximum of 50 participants.

 As well, private guide services can be arranged by phoning in advance.
 If interested, please call 902-733-3552.